Kenan7/mir/Readme.md

 ## Deployment

-Simple way to deploy is to install docker and start the containers
+A simple way to deploy is to install docker and start the containers

 ```bash
 docker-compose up --build -d
 ```
-If you encounter error with invalid http headers, you may have old docker engine version so just try the old build version
+If you encounter an error with invalid http headers, you may have an old docker engine version so just try the old build version

 ```bash
 DOCKER_BUILDKIT=0 docker-compose up --build -d